smallstep/step-ssh-example/README.md

 ## Generate your own PKI for `step-ca`

-We recommend to use your own PKI for usage outside of this example.
-You can initialize your [`step-ca`](https://github.com/smallstep/certificates) with both x509 and ssh certs with following command:
+We recommend using your own PKI for usage outside of this example.
+You can initialize your [`step-ca`](https://github.com/smallstep/certificates) with both x509 and ssh certs with the following command:

 ```
 $ export STEPPATH=/tmp/mystep